 Writing has been a catharsis for me and it’s helped me get a grip on the crazy things that have happened and a grip on the things I’ve thought.

 If there’s one thing I’ve learned, it’s that psychosis is not the end of the world.
 You can and will do great things if you put your mind to it.
 If I can do it, you can too.

 Psychosis, although a scary word, gives you strength; it gives you an incredibly resilient view of the world and you can see that a lot of the stuff most people complain about is small beans and really no big deal comparatively.

 If you can deal with psychosis you’re pretty much set for life because there’s nothing as hard as recovery.
 You will make it.
 It may be hard, but take it from me: you are strong.

 Guest blogger Mike Hedrick is based in Boulder, Colorado and serves on Partners for StrongMinds’ Creative Council.
 He has lived with schizophrenia since he was twenty and his work has appeared in The New York Times, The Washington Post, Scientific American and a variety of other places.
-His book ‘Connections’ is available on Amazon, and you can find more of his writing on his blog, The Schizophrenia Blog.
+His book ‘Connections’ is available on Amazon, and you can find more of his writing on OC87 Recovery Diaries.
 He is one of the most inspirational people we know.